NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #53

 A Ruffian asks about favorite smells on walks.
-Pero prefers the scent of a woman's perfume and tires.
+Pero answers this time, saying that he prefers the scent of a woman's perfume and tires.

 ## Episode #54